cartesi/experiments/src/pages/nucleus.md

 # About Nucleus

-This project creates (1) a DeFi lending protocol that allows deposits into a deposit pool on a Cartesi Rollup, borrowing against deposits, repaying them, and settling net interest.

-It also creates (2) sophisticated financial analytics that computes collateral risk limits based on on-chain data represented within Cartesi.
+Nucleus is a DeFi lending platform that allows users to deposit funds into a deposit pool using [Cartesi Rollups](https://docs.cartesi.io/cartesi-rollups/), borrow against their deposits, repay loans, and settle net interest.
+The platform also features sophisticated financial analytics that computes collateral risk limits based on on-chain data represented within Cartesi.

+Nucleus aims to provide a seamless lending experience powered by [Cartesi Rollups technology](https://docs.cartesi.io/cartesi-rollups/overview/).

 # Technical Details

-The (1) DeFi lending protocol and (2) financial analytics were coded in Python and run on a Linux virtual machine on Cartesi.
-Deposits, withdrawals, and settlements are transacted on a Cartesi Hardhat roll up.
-Onchain data feeds are fed from representations on Cartesi of major cryptocurrencies (ETH, stablecoins).
+Nucleus is built on top of Cartesi Rollups, which enables the implementation of the lending protocol and financial analytics in Python on a [Linux virtual machine](https://docs.cartesi.io/machine/intro/).
+The platform manages the lending process and various actions, such as handling deposits, withdrawals, borrowings, and price updates, through a smart contract.

+The lending protocol employs collateral risk limits, which are calculated based on the volatility index of major cryptocurrencies (ETH, stablecoins) represented within Cartesi.
+These risk limits ensure that borrowers can only borrow up to a certain amount based on their collateral, thus maintaining a secure lending environment.

+Nucleus's financial analytics component computes the risk parameters for each asset, enabling the platform to manage risk effectively.
+This combination of DeFi lending protocol and financial analytics offers users a powerful and secure way to participate in decentralized lending activities.